 The quotient familial is the mechanism France uses to adjust income tax based on household size.
 It explains why a couple pays less tax than two single people with the same combined income — and why having dependants reduces your bill further.
-If you've ever wondered why French tax is calculated "per part", this is the answer.

-When you look at the French income tax brackets, you'll notice they apply to income per part rather than to total household income.
+When you look at the French income tax brackets, you'll notice they apply to income per part (household share) rather than to total household income.
 That word — part — is the quotient familial in action.
 It's the system France uses to account for the fact that a household of four has more mouths to feed than a household of one, even if the income is identical.

 What the Quotient Familial Actually Is

 The quotient familial is a divisor.
-France takes your total household taxable income, divides it by the number of parts your household has, applies the progressive tax rates to that divided figure, then multiplies the result back up to get the household's total tax bill.
+France takes your total household taxable income, divides it by the number of shares your household has, applies the progressive tax rates to that divided figure, then multiplies the result back up to get the household's total tax bill.

 The effect is that a larger household is taxed as if each member had a smaller individual income — which pushes the household into lower tax brackets than it would otherwise reach.

-How Many Parts Does Your Household Have?
+How Many Shares Does Your Household Have?

-Base parts:
+Base shares:

-| Household Composition | Parts |
+| Household Composition | Shares |

 |---|---|